 With this responsibility also comes courage.
 Whanaungatanga or belonging is about us ensuring that relationships are kept strong and that when you are a part of our school you will always belong here.
 Finally, kotahitanga which for us is unity and the real strength of our school.
 Working together for shared goals.

 Belonging, Inclusion, Community Involvement, Cultural diversity – This refers to understanding who we are and our place in the world (me, my family, my school, my community, my world) and making connections with others.
 Most importantly it is the sense of belonging we look to foster with each and every child and family past and present that is or has been a part of our school.

-(Respect, honesty, responsibility)- This refers to the values and culture of care and respect.
+(Respect, honesty, responsibility) – This refers to the values and culture of care and respect.
 This is one of the most important concepts for children to embrace and understand.
 If there is any one thing that is more important than all else it would have to be kindness, tolerance, and respect.
-The Lion Award, Cool Cat award, the role of student leaders, the role and attitude our teachers show each other as well as parents and students is Manaaki.
+The Lion Award, Cool Cat award, the role of student leaders, and the role and attitude our teachers show each other, as well as parents and students, is Manaaki.

 (Coherence, cohesion, high expectations) – This refers to working in unity.
 We are all in unison, we include one another, and we support one another.
 Paddling the waka in the same direction.